Valparai

-Valparai (originally known as Poonachimalai) is a Taluk and hill station in the Coimbatore district of Tamil Nadu, India.
+Valparai (originally known as Poonachimalai) is a Town and hill station in the Coimbatore district of Tamil Nadu, India.
 It consists of Anamalai Tiger Reserve (earlier known as Indira Gandhi Wildlife Sanctuary and National Park (IGWLS&NP) and prior to that as Anaimalai Wildlife Sanctuary).
 It is located 3474 ft above sea level on the Anaimalai Hills range of the Western Ghats.
 There are a total of 56 estates here.
 The game of football is very popular here.
 State level competitions are held every year.
 The foothill starts exactly from Monkey Falls which is at a distance of 38 km to Valparai.
 The route to Valparai from the foothills consists of 40 hairpin bends.
 The Kerala state border town of Malakkappara is at a distance of 27 kilometres from Valparai.
 While major portions of the land are owned by private tea companies, large forest areas continue to be out of bounds.